whojams/grafeo/README.md

 Grafeo is a graph database built in Rust from the ground up for speed and low memory use.
 It runs embedded as a library or as a standalone server, with in-memory or persistent storage and full ACID transactions.

-On the [LDBC Social Network Benchmark](https://github.com/GrafeoDB/graph-bench), Grafeo is the fastest tested graph database in both embedded and server configurations, while using a fraction of the memory of some of the alternatives.
+In our [graph-bench](https://github.com/GrafeoDB/graph-bench) suite (which includes workloads inspired by the [LDBC Social Network Benchmark](https://ldbcouncil.org/benchmarks/snb/)), Grafeo is the fastest tested graph database in both embedded and server configurations, while using a fraction of the memory of some of the alternatives.

 [![Grafeo Playground](docs/assets/playground.png)](https://grafeo.ai)